manticoresoftware/manticoresearch/manual/Emptying_an_index.md

-# Emptying an index
+# Emptying a table

-The index can be emptied with a `TRUNCATE TABLE` SQL statement or with a `truncate()` PHP client function.
+The table can be emptied with a `TRUNCATE TABLE` SQL statement or with a `truncate()` PHP client function.

 Here is the syntax for the SQL statement: